 Bonita B. Hwang Cho

-Bonita B. Hwang Cho is a partner at Cho Immigration Law, where she specializes in immigration and nationality law.
+Bonita B. Hwang Cho is principal at Cho Immigration Law, where she specializes in immigration and nationality law.
 Her practice includes employment-based immigration, national interest waivers and extraordinary ability visas.
 She also handles family-based immigration, citizenship matters, asylum, and deportation defense.
 The firm is woman and minority-owned.

 Throughout her career, Ms. Cho has been asked to speak on various immigration topics.
 She has been a panelist for a Refugees and Asylum Seminar at Northwestern University School of Law.
 She has given presentations to students at National College of Chiropractic in Lombard, Illinois; at Moraine Valley Community College in Palos Hills, Illinois; at Adler School of Professional Psychology in Chicago; and at DePaul University.
 She has also addressed members of NAAAP (“National Association of Asian American Professionals”).
 Ms. Cho has spoken at various conferences as well.
 She has spoken at seminars at the Chicago Bar Association, the National Asian Pacific American Bar Association, the Illinois State Bar Association, the Asian American Bar Association of Greater Chicago, the Association for Corporate Counsel America, the American Bar Association, the American Immigration Lawyers Association, and the International Association of Korean Lawyers.